Multiplication operators on weighted Banach spaces of a tree: Introduction

 The \textit{length} of a finite path $[u=u_0,u_1,\dots,v=u_n]$ (with $u_k\sim u_{k+1}$ for $k=0,\dots, n$) is defined to be the number $n$ of edges connecting $u$ to $v$.
 The \textit{distance}, $d(u,v)$, between vertices $u$ and $v$ is the length of the unique path connecting $u$ to $v$.
 The tree $T$ is a metric space under the distance $d$.
 Fixing $o$ as the root of the tree, we define the \textit{length} of a vertex $v$, by $|v|=d(o,v)$.
 By a \textit{function on a tree} we mean a complex-valued function on the set of its vertices.
 In this paper, the tree will be assumed to be rooted at a vertex $o$ and infinite.

 The first spaces considered for these types of multiplication operators were discrete analogs of $H^\infty(\D)$ and $\Bloch(\D)$.
 The space of bounded functions on a tree $T$ is denoted by $L^\infty(T)$ and defined to be the set of functions $f:T \to\C$ such that The Lipschitz space, denoted $\ls(T)$, is the analog of the Bloch space and defined to be the set of all functions $f:T \to \C$ such that where $Df(v) = |f(v)-f(v^-)|$ for $v \in T^*$.
+The Lipschitz space can be considered the discretization of the Bloch space.
 Multiplication operators on $\ls$ were studied in \cite{ColonnaEasley:10} by Colonna and Easley.

 The characterization of the bounded multiplication operators on $\ls$ was used to construct a new space, called the weighted Lipschitz space $\lsw$.
 The first author, Colonna, and Easley studied the multiplication operators on $\lsw$ \cite{AllenColonnaEasley:13} and between $\ls$ and $\lsw$ \cite{AllenColonnaEasley:10}.
 The characterization of the bounded operators on $\lsw$ was used to construct yet another new space.
-This iterated process constructed a family of spaces called the iterated logarithmic Lipschitz spaces $\ls^{(k)}$ for $k \in \N$, define as the space of functions $f:T \to \C$ such that with, for $x \geq 1$, These spaces are the discrete analogs of the logarithmic Bloch spaces of $\D$, and the multiplication operators between the spaces were studied in \cite{AllenColonnaEasley:12}.
+This iterated process constructed a family of spaces called the iterated logarithmic Lipschitz spaces $\ls^{(k)}$ for $k \in \N$, define as the space of functions $f:T \to \C$ such that with, for $x \geq 1$,

+These spaces are the discrete analogs of the logarithmic Bloch spaces of $\D$, and the multiplication operators between the spaces were studied in \cite{AllenColonnaEasley:12}.
 In addition, Colonna and Easley studied multiplication operators between $\ls$ and $L^\infty$ in \cite{ColonnaEasley:12}.

 The purpose of this paper is to introduce a new space of functions on $T$ and to extend the results of \cite{ColonnaEasley:12}.
 In addition, this paper will tie together all of the spaces under current study.
 Having a complete picture of the multipliers of these spaces will allow researchers to move on to studying the weighted composition operators on these spaces.
 A step in this direction was taken by the first author, Colonna, and Easley in \cite{AllenColonnaEasley:14}, where they studied the composition operators on $\ls$.
+The results of this paper can be considered discrete versions of results found in \cite{Allen:14}.